-A student:

-MA11-1 uses algebraic and graphical techniques to solve, and where appropriate, compare alternative solutions to problems

-MA11-2 uses the concepts of functions and relations to model, analyse and solve practical problems

-MA11-3 uses the concepts and techniques of trigonometry in the solution of equations and problems involving geometric shapes

-MA11-4 uses the concepts and techniques of periodic functions in the solutions of trigonometric equations or proof of trigonometric identities

-MA11-5 interprets the meaning of the derivative, determines the derivative of functions and applies these to solve simple practical problems

-MA11-6 manipulates and solves expressions using the logarithmic and index laws, and use logarithms and exponential functions to solve practical problems

-MA11-7 uses concepts and techniques from probability to present and interpret data and solve problems in a variety of contexts, including the use of probability distributions

-MA11-8 uses appropriate technology to investigate, organise, model and interpret information in a range of contexts

-MA11-9 provides reasoning to support conclusions which are appropriate to the context
+- MA11-1 uses algebraic and graphical techniques to solve, and where appropriate, compare alternative solutions to problems. - MA11-2 uses the concepts of functions and relations to model, analyse and solve practical problems. - MA11-3 uses the concepts and techniques of trigonometry in the solution of equations and problems involving geometric shapes. - MA11-4 uses the concepts and techniques of periodic functions in the solutions of trigonometric equations or proof of trigonometric identities. - MA11-5 interprets the meaning of the derivative, determines the derivative of functions and applies these to solve simple practical problems. - MA11-6 manipulates and solves expressions using the logarithmic and index laws, and use logarithms and exponential functions to solve practical problems. - MA11-7 uses concepts and techniques from probability to present and interpret data and solve problems in a variety of contexts, including the use of probability distributions. - MA11-8 uses appropriate technology to investigate, organise, model and interpret information in a range of contexts. - MA11-9 provides reasoning to support conclusions which are appropriate to the context.

-Mathematics Standard - 2023 Assessment Schedule
+Mathematics Standard - 2024 Assessment Schedule

-Course Components Syllabus Weighting Task 1 Task 2 Task 3 Syllabus/Topic Focus Financial Mathematics Equations Linear Relationships Measurement Financial Math Equations Linear Relationships Measurement Data Task Type AFL: Summary AOL: Test with summary allowed Modelling Task: Use of technology to model mathematical solutions Examination Term/Week T2 Wk3 T3 Wk2 T3 Wk9/10 Assessment Component Use of concepts, skills and techniques to solve mathematical problems and interpret practical solutions 50 25 25 Application of reasoning and communication in appropriate forms to construct mathematical arguments and to interpret and use mathematical models 50 5 30 15 Total 100 30 30 40 Outcomes Assessed MS11-1, MS11-5 MS11-9, MS11-10, MS11-2, MS11-1, MS11-6 All Outcomes (Except MS11-4)
+Course Components Syllabus Weighting Task 1 Task 2 Task 3

+Syllabus/Topic Focus Financial Mathematics Algebra Algebra Measurement Financial Mathematics Algebra Measurement Statistics

+Task Type In class test Summaries worth 3 marks (can't take into test) Assignment Examination

+Term/Week T2 Wk3 T3 Wk2 T3 Wk9/10

+Assessment Component

+Algebra 30 15 10 5

+Measurement 35 20 15

+Financial Mathematics 20 15 5

+Statistics 15 15

+Total 100 30 30 40

+Outcomes Assessed MS11-1, MS11-5 MS11-9, MS11-10, MS11-2, MS11-1, MS11-6 All outcomes except MS11-8